MisterTea/EternalTerminal/howitworks.md

-Tmux control center (activated by running tmux with the -CC flag) is supported in ET since it does not rely on the ssh protocol and is effectively it's own protocol written in terminal escape sequences.
+Tmux control center (activated by running tmux with the -CC flag) is supported in ET since it does not rely on the ssh protocol and is effectively its own protocol written in terminal escape sequences.
 This means that it's possible to have tabs and split screen support within ET.
 Unfortunately, iTerm2 for OS/X and an unsupported fork of the Terminator terminal are the only terminals that support Tmux